 [insert figure 5 about here]

-Shocks and Coping
+5.6 Shocks and coping

 The poor are known to be more vulnerable to shocks, due to their lower ability to insure (Dercon 2004).
 Shocks can have lasting effects if they destroy productive assets, such as when droughts reduce livestock, or health shocks that destroy human capital.
 If households are left with too few productive assets to replenish the gap left by shocks, they are likely to fall into an asset-based poverty trap (Carter and Barrett 2006).
 We also look at how the households deal with shocks ex post conditional on their wealth dynamics category.